armin-abbasi/shipments/README.md

 ## Setup

-After cloning the project run `docker-compose up --build -d`.
+After cloning the project run `docker-compose up --build`.
 <br>
 it might take the app several minutes to boot up, specially since a lot of data processing will take place in order to insert data from the large `json` file to the database.